Market outlook Is Bitcoin becoming a corporate strategy?

 Translation?
 Companies now have a cleaner, more transparent way to reflect Bitcoin’s value—making the idea of holding it less of a headache.

 This change arrives alongside other signs of crypto’s growing mainstream footprint.
-The 2024 approval of spot Bitcoin ETFs gave institutions a regulated path to gain exposure, while investment banks and custodians continue expanding digital asset services.
+The 2024 approval of spot Bitcoin ETPs gave institutions a regulated path to gain exposure, while investment banks and custodians continue expanding digital asset services.
 The infrastructure is maturing—whether companies choose to use it or not.

 While few QQQ companies are holding Bitcoin outright (Tesla being the main exception), many are shaping the infrastructure that enables it: